|Nutritional Guidelines (per serving)|

 Crumble the bacon and set it aside, covered, in the refrigerator.

-In the bacon drippings in the skillet, cook the chicken over medium heat for 3 to 4 minutes or until light brown, turning once.
+In the skillet with the bacon drippings, cook the chicken over medium heat for 3 to 4 minutes per side.
+Wait until the chicken is light brown on the bottom side and turn once.

-Place the chicken in a 4 to 6-quart slow cooker.
+Place the browned chicken in a 4 to 6-quart slow cooker.
 Top with the mushrooms.

-In the skillet you used to brown the chicken, heat the soup, scraping up the pan drippings.
+Using the same skillet you used to brown the chicken, heat the soup, mixing well and scraping up the pan drippings.

-Cover the slow cooker and cook on low setting for 4 to 5 hours, or until the chicken registers 165 F on a meat thermometer.
+Cover the slow cooker and cook on LOW for 4 to 5 hours, or until the chicken registers 165 F at the thickest of the meat using a meat thermometer.

-Cover again and cook on high for 10 to 15 minutes or until the cheese is melted.
+Cover again and cook on HIGH for 10 to 15 minutes or until the cheese has completely melted.